 The Harmonized Commodity Description and Coding System, also known as the Harmonized System (HS)

 Co-loading is a term used in export and import trade especially in the area of freight forwarding.
+The term co-loading means transferring cargo by a freight forwarder to another carrier either to a freight forwarder or consolidator.

 Customs is an authority or agency in a country responsible for collecting tariffs and for controlling the flow of goods, including animals, transports, personal, and hazardous items, into and out of a country.